Glareone/NoSQL-Databases-MongoDB/README.md

 #### Partial Index and Partial Filters
 If would be useful if you need for example to query all people which are retired and older than 60.
-If you apply index on age field your index would be unnecessary big.
+If you apply an index on your age field - your index would be unnecessary big.
 Index also eats your disk space.
-Partial indexes are drastically smaller.
+Partial indexes are drastically smaller and could be useful in some cases (for example, when you are looking persons only older than 60).
 In this situation you can apply a partial index:
 1) `db.persons.createIndex({"dob.age": 1}, {partialFilterExpression: {"dob.age": {$gt: 60} }})` - if your case just to filter all persons older than 60.
 2) `db.persons.createIndex({"dob.age": 1}, {partialFilterExpression: {gender: "male"}})` - but if you are filtering also by male gender. -- This index will apply only for documents with gender "male".